Wu Weishan

 Wu Weishan (吴为山 (吳為山, Wú Wèishān); born: January 1962) is Curator of the National Art Museum of China, Vice-Chairman of the China Artists Association, President of the Chinese Academy of Sculpture and Director of the Academy of Fine Arts at Nanjing University.
 He has been actively promoting Chinese art on the world stage and has made great contribution to the international cultural exchange of China.
-He was awarded the First Award for Person of the Year in Art of P.R.C. in 2014 by RRC.
+He was awarded the First Award for Person of the Year in Art of P.R.C. in 2014 by the People's Republic of China.
 He was granted the title of "Artists with High Moral Virtue and Artistic Achievements of China" in 2015 and "Goodwill Ambassador for China Voices" by the State Council Information Office, P.R.C. in 2016.